RealTriassic/Harbor/README.md

 * [@RealTriassic](https://github.com/RealTriassic)

 # License
-This project is licensed under the Creative Commons Zero v1.0 Universal - see the [LICENSE](LICENSE) file for more details.
+This project is licensed under the GNU General Public License v3.0 license - see the [LICENSE](LICENSE) file for more details.

 ### Acknowledgments
 People who have helped to create and maintain this project in some way.